Wisdom Teeth Removal

 Why Wisdom Teeth Need Extracting

 There are various reasons why a person needs tooth extraction of their wisdom teeth.
-Common reasons include:
+Common reasons for wisdom teeth removal include:

-• Infection – when the wisdom teeth get trapped in gums, this can cause pain and swelling.
+- Infection – when the wisdom teeth get trapped in the gums, this can cause pain and swelling.

-• Developing cavities due to inability to brush and floss third molars
+- Developing cavities due to the inability to brush and floss the third molars

 SCHEDULE A